APB GPIO

 GPIO Pin Configuration

-Each GPIO pin can be configured individually or in groups:
+Each GPIO pin can be configured individually:

 • Configure interrupt behavior if necessary using the SETINT CSR